DamonB2011/Website-UI-Development-With-Claude-May-10th-2026/README.md

 ## What It Is

 Savour is a concept landing page for a premium food delivery app.
-The project was a UI exercise focused on production-grade motion design, editorial typography, and a cohesive premium brand identity — built entirely with Next.js 14, Framer Motion, and Tailwind CSS 4.
+The project was a UI exercise focused on production-grade motion design, editorial typography, and a cohesive brand identity.
+Built with Next.js 14, Framer Motion, and Tailwind CSS 4.
+Deployed on Vercel.

 ---

 ## Design System

 **Typography**
-Fraunces serif for all display headings with italic weight contrast.
-High scale ratio between heading sizes for a strong editorial hierarchy.
+Fraunces serif for all display headings, with italic weight contrast for editorial feel.
+Heading sizes follow a high scale ratio so the hierarchy reads immediately.

 **Color**
-Deep charcoal background with amber/saffron as the dominant accent.
-Rose as a secondary accent used sparingly.
-Every neutral is tinted warm rather than defaulting to pure black.
+Deep charcoal background.
+Amber and saffron carry the dominant accent weight.
+Rose appears sparingly as a secondary accent.
+No pure black anywhere; every neutral tilts warm.

 **Motion**
-Spring physics throughout — no linear easing.
-Scroll-triggered reveals using useInView with staggered children.
+Spring physics throughout.
+No linear easing.
+Scroll-triggered reveals use useInView with staggered children.
 Every interactive element has whileHover and whileTap states.
-Enter animations use blur+translate for a polished feel.
+Enter animations combine blur and translate for a polished feel.

 ---

 ## Sections

-- **Hero** — Headline with floating order card and chef attribution
+- Hero: headline with floating order card and chef attribution
-- **Food Marquee** — Infinite scrolling strip of food photography
+- Food Marquee: infinite scrolling strip of food photography
-- **Stats** — Asymmetric pull quote layout replacing the standard metric grid
+- Stats: asymmetric pull quote layout, no standard metric grid
-- **Features** — Magazine-style bento layout with varied card sizes
+- Features: magazine-style bento layout with varied card sizes
-- **How It Works** — Three-step flow with food photography
+- How It Works: three-step flow with food photography
-- **Testimonials** — Carousel with press mentions
+- Testimonials: carousel with press mentions
-- **Pricing** — Three-tier with monthly/yearly toggle
+- Pricing: three-tier with monthly and yearly toggle
-- **CTA** — Promo code section with dual action
+- CTA: promo code section with dual action

 ---